Parchive/par2cmdline/README.md

 The `-u` and `-n` options can be used to control exactly how many recovery files are created and how the recovery blocks are distributed among them.
 They do not affect the total quantity of recovery data created.

-The `-f` option is used when you create additional recovery data e.g. if you have already created 10% and want another 5% then you migh use the following command:
+The `-f` option is used when you create additional recovery data e.g. if you have already created 10% and want another 5% then you might use the following command:

     par2 create -s307200 -r5 -f300 test.mpg.par2 test.mpg